This seasoned cauliflower rice gets it’s beautiful color from fresh turmeric root and is a great low carb side dish.

 A quick sauté and you have a low carb, paleo-friendly, vegetable based rice.

 You know cauliflower rice has hit main stream when you go to Trader Joe’s and see a bag of already made cauliflower rice – no food processor needed.
 Easy peasy.

 If a plate of cooked cauliflower doesn’t sound appetizing to you, let’s discuss the real secret to enjoying healthy eating.
 It’s all about the flavor.
 Bland food, whether its a bland steak or bland vegetables, is not appetizing to anyone.

-Frieda’s Produce sent me some fresh turmeric root to enjoy.
-I have always used dried turmeric in my Persian cooking – it’s a staple in the Persian pantry.
+I found some fresh turmeric root and decided to try it.
+Since I always used dried turmeric in my Persian cooking, it’s a staple in the Persian pantry, I was eager to try fresh.
 The flavor is more mild, but the golden color is still very distinct.

-Don’t let the yellow color fool you.
+- Turmeric root: Don’t let the yellow color fool you.
 Do NOT substitute turmeric for saffron or vice versa.
 These are completely different flavor profiles.
-You can find fresh turmeric root from Frieda’s Produce at Trader Joe’s here on the west coast and in the southwest (WA, OR, CA, AZ, NV, TX).
+You can use powdered turmeric.

 Turmeric is really taking off in the food world as people are learning about it’s amazing health benefits.
 It is believed to be a natural anti-inflammatory and contain cancer-fighting properties.
 There are turmeric teas, tonics and soups that are calling my name to sample and experiment with.